hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_lifecycle_configuration.html.markdown

 The `rule` configuration block supports the following arguments:

-* `abort_incomplete_multipart_upload` - (Optional) Configuration block that specifies the days since the initiation of an incomplete multipart upload that Amazon S3 will wait before permanently removing all parts of the upload.
-[See below](#abort_incomplete_multipart_upload).
+* `abort_incomplete_multipart_upload` - (Optional)  Number of days after which Amazon S3 aborts an incomplete multipart upload.
+Value should be a number.
 * `expiration` - (Optional) Configuration block that specifies the expiration for the lifecycle of the object in the form of date, days and, whether the object has a delete marker.
 [See below](#expiration).
 * `filter` - (Optional) Configuration block used to identify objects that a Lifecycle Rule applies to.
 [See below](#filter).
 If not specified, the `rule` will default to using `prefix`.
 * `id` - (Required) Unique identifier for the rule.
 The value cannot be longer than 255 characters.